 Prince Charles had sent a representative.
 Jools Holland played a New Orleans-inspired composition he had worked on in John's presence.

-Michael Horowitz spoke movingly:'When questioned and talking about John both Copy of Copy of new2 058 before and since his death, I've found that whenever a single word is required to characterise him, it is Visionary that springs most immediately to my mind and lips.
+Michael Horowitz spoke movingly:'When questioned and talking about John both before and since his death, I've found that whenever a single word is required to characterise him, it is Visionary that springs most immediately to my mind and lips.
 He was forever viewing and reviewing, uncovering and discovering, tracing and replenishing the old/new continuum ley lines, directions, architectures, maps and sketch-plans, ancient texts and futuristic blueprints.
 He was at once as quintessentially English as Blake and Hughes and that other visionary friend, Kathleen Raine yet supranationalist, heart in heart and hand in hand with Tom Paine, Whitman and Ginsberg.'
 He also sang a William Blake song in an experimental manner.

 Christopher Logue (one of our greatest English poets, scandalously unsung) was helped to the lectern, where he delivered a short poem in a voice that resonated like thunder.